shaunlebron/how-we-made-a-game/textures.md

 power of 2.
 But to minimize wasted texture memory we must downscale our images to the nearest power of 2 or simply design them to be that size.

-This is what the grid of supported texture sizes looks like.
+To visualize the space of possible texture sizes, see the grid below.
+This grid pattern continues to a max size of 2048 or even 4096 on some mobile devices.

 ![texture-size](img/texture-size.png)